Contributed By BAHR

 ESMA is responsible for registration and supervision of credit rating agencies in the EU.
 In Norway, the FSAN is the competent authority under the CRA Regulation.

 Norwegian credit institutions and investment firms are subject to the regulatory capital requirements under the CRR.
 The CRR has been amended by the so-called “banking package” consisting of Regulation (EU) 2019/876 (CRR II), Directive (EU) 2019/878 (CRD V) and Directive (EU) 2019/879 (BRRD II).
-A proposal for Norwegian implementation of the “banking package” was adopted on 18 June 2021 and is expected to enter into force during 2022.
+Norwegian legislation implementing the “banking package” entered into force in June 2022.

 Under the CRR, the originator may exclude the underlying exposures in a securitisation from the calculation of its risk-weighted exposure amounts and expected loss amounts if: